inkstitch/inkstitch/collections/_docs/en/004-004-font-tools.md

 * Save your font as `→.svg` in a new folder within your [custom font directory](#custom-font-directory)
 * Run [`Generate JSON`](#generate-json) to make the font available for the lettering tool and save the json file into the same folder as your font.
 Do not check "AutoRoute Satin" for predigitized fonts and leave scaling to 1.

-## Update glyph list

-This extension insert the list of the glyphs into the json file.
-Must be done a first time when all the glyphs are present in the  svg file, and must be redone if glyphs are added or deleted.

 ## Remove Kerning

 **⚠ Warning**: Changes made by this tool cannot be reverted.
 Make sure to save a **copy** of your file before performing these steps.